SeriouslyInc/tylertate/works/_posts/2017-08-10-lux-flight-search-app.markdown

 ## Flight Search

-Like all flight search, the user needs to be able to choose between one-way or return flights, enter the origin and destination airports, and choose dates, number of travelers, and cabin class.
+As with all flight search tools, the user needs to be able to choose between one-way or return flights, enter the origin and destination airports, and choose dates, number of travelers, and cabin class.
 I thought it would also be helpful to show locations visited by the user in the past, making it convenient to book a flight to one of their often-visited destinations.

 <figure class="large">
 	<img src="/resources/images/work/lux/lux-2-flight-search.jpg" alt="Flight search" />